EternalSirius/UNIC-CAS_IHP_SG130/IHP_SG13_Tutorial/5-Inverter_Schematic_and_Simulation_in_Xscheme.md

 ![](images/5.8-plot_waveform.png)

 ## 5.8.
-Modify the Circuit for AC Simulation
+Modify the Circuit for Transient Simulation

 - Based on the schematic from the previous section, delete `VIN` symbol (select it, then press `delete` key)